Reinert Center Events

 Online Courses: Spring 2025

 The Reinert Center supports instructors for the full continuum of teaching online including: preparing to teach online for the first time, online course design, assessment of online courses, as well as strategies and techniques for effective online teaching.
 Below is our current list of full, online course offerings.
 These courses can be used for credit in our Online University Teaching Skills Certificate or they may be taken by individuals not enrolled in the certificate.
+To see additional descriptions and details for all our online courses, please visit our Online Courses page.

 Assessing the Online Student is a week-long asynchronous course that surveys strategies and practices for assessing student learners in online/distance formats.
 By the end of the course, participants will distinguish between different types of online assessments, consider practices for creating inclusive assessments, and explore strategies for providing online feedback to students.
 Participants are encouraged to think about course topics and strategies in an online/distance course of their choosing by drafting or re-drafting a course assessment plan.